 - Minimize curb cuts and incorporate well marked, signed and/or signalized pedestrian crossings in higher traffic areas.

 - Incorporate traffic calming.

-- Provide off-street paths connections for bicyclists and pedestrians.
+- Provide paths and connections for bicyclists and pedestrians.

 - Keep vehicle speeds lower than 35 mph.